No. 14 Texas Tech wins 77-64 over Beard and No. 23 Texas

-Kevin Obanor had 17 points with five 3-pointers and the 14th-ranked Red Raiders beat No. 23 Texas 77-64 on Tuesday night in Beard’s return as cooch of his alma mater, in an emotionally charged arena packed with more than 15,000 fans who used to love the coach who took their team to the national championship game only three years ago.
+Kevin Obanor had 17 points with five 3-pointers as the 14th-ranked Red Raiders beat No. 23 Texas 77-64 on Tuesday night in Beard’s return as coach of his alma mater, in an emotionally charged arena packed with more than 15,000 fans who used to love the coach who took their team to the national championship game only three years ago.

 “Tonight wasn’t about me, guys.
 I’m on the record my whole career.
 And you guys understand that I respect the opponent and I respect the game,” Beard insisted afterward.
 “And congratulate Texas Tech on a good home win in the Big 12.
 Had a great crowd tonight.
 I thought it was a good college basketball game.”